$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Probabilistic motivation

 The probability distribution induced by \eqref{eq:inv} on $\Q_p[x_1, \ldots, x_n]_{(d)}$ is invariant under the action of $\GL(n, \Z_p)$ by change of variables (see \cite{KulkarniLerario}).
 It is natural to ask whether there are other Gaussian distributions on $\Q_p[x_1, \ldots, x_n]_{(d)}$ which have this property.
-Our \cref{thm:FixIsOnePointintro} implies that, when $p$ does not divide $d$, \eqref{eq:inv} is the only distribution with this property (up to scaling).
+Theorem \ref{thm:FixIsOnePointintro} implies that, when $p>d$, \eqref{eq:inv} is the only distribution with this property (up to scaling).
 In fact, this corresponds to the case $\lambda = (d)$ with the Young diagram

-More generally, the same result is true for a discretely valued non-archimedean field $K$: \cref{cor:InvariantMeasures} states that if $\lambda$ is $p$-core, with $p$ the residue characteristic, then there is a unique Gaussian measure on the space $S_\lambda(V) \cong K[x_1, \dots, x_n]_{(d)}$ of homogeneous polynomials of degree $d$ in $n$ variables that is invariant under linear change of variables in $\GL(n,R)$.
+More generally, the same result is true for a discretely valued non-archimedean field $K$: Proposition \ref{prop:InvariantMeasures} states that if $\lambda$ is $p$-core, with $p$ the residue characteristic, then there is a unique Gaussian measure on the space $S_\lambda(V) \cong K[x_1, \dots, x_n]_{(d)}$ of homogeneous polynomials of degree $d$ in $n$ variables that is invariant under linear change of variables in $\GL(n,R)$.